Recommendations

 Closure Date:

-25 We recommended that the facility ensure that clinician reassessment for continued emergency airway management competency includes one of the three required components and that facility managers monitor compliance.
+We recommended that the facility ensure assessment of clinicians for emergency airway management competency prior to granting of privileges and that facility managers monitor competency.

 Closure Date: